pesaranlab/neuro_cbs/README.md

 Included is an implementation of Classification Based Selection (CBS), written in MATLAB.

 **Note:** Data for running the following examples is not included as part of this repository (see **Training** below).
-Instead, we are sharing code and experimental data in a runnable containerize [environment](https://codeocean.com/capsule/4337586/tree/v1) provided by CodeOcean.
+Instead, we are sharing code and experimental data in a runnable containerized [environment](https://codeocean.com/capsule/4337586/tree/v1) provided by CodeOcean.

 Requirements
 -